 What does this mean for Politics?

-Well, as the world becomes increasingly digital, it’s only natural that politics will follow suit.
-There are numerous examples of political campaigns using VR and AR to reach voters.
+Well, as the world becomes increasingly digital, it’s natural that politics will follow suit—numerous examples of political campaigns using VR and AR to reach voters.

 For example, in 2018, Japanese Prime Minister Shinzo Abe gave a speech at the United Nations General Assembly using VR avatars.

 As we move into the future, we can see an increase in political campaigns that will likely use VR and AR to reach voters.
 But what does this mean for democracy?
 How will virtual campaigning change the way we elect our leaders?
 Only time will tell.
-But one thing is for sure: politics is about to get much more enjoyable.
+But one thing is sure: politics will become much more enjoyable.

 The advantages of Virtual Politicking